boggesstristyn/bootcamp-project/technology.md

 - City of Austin Housing and Planning Displacement Risk Demographics CSV: https://data.austintexas.gov/Locations-and-Maps/Displacement-Risk-Demographics-2019/ynwn-mw2f

 ## Data Cleaning and Analysis
+We intend to use MongoDB as our database.
+We have manually saved the Austin Housing Market Analysis, Displacement Risk Areas, and Displacement Risk Demographics csv files, but as the APD Crime dataset is updated daily and contains over 2 million unique rows, we choose to use an API for this source.
+The database will connect to the data.austin.gov API and filter for incidents with occurrence dates later than 01/01/2014 and limiting the results to 10,000.
+If we find that our machine learning model could benefit from more data, we can easily edit these parameters.
+Using MongoDB will allow our database more flexibility compared to a SQL or SQLite database.
+Flask-pyMongo will be used to bridge Flask and MongoDB.

 ## Database Storage